 Kamya Punjabi shot into fame with her portrayal of Kiran in 'Astitve ek prem kahani' after Neeru Bajwa stepped out of the role.
 Next came Kamya in 'Woh Rehne Wali Mehelon Ki', but her majestic performance as Sindurra in 'Banoo Main Teri Dulhan' has caught the attention of the average telly lover world wide.

-start living it.
-I get lost in that so much so, that it wears me out at
+I am an actor.
+I love portraying a range of emotions.
+I am impulsive and get under the skin of the character, to the extent that I start living it.
+I get lost in that so much so, that it wears me out at times.

 Any incident that you remember which scares you?